RAIL EQUIPMENT

 Budd Rail Diesel Cars M-410 and M-407

-Pennsylvania - Reading Seashore Lines / Conrail Train 363 arriving at Tuckahoe, New Jersey - September, 1980 - Photograph by Don Wentzel
+Pennsylvania - Reading Seashore Lines / Conrail Train no. 363 arriving at Tuckahoe, New Jersey - September, 1980 - Photograph by Don Wentzel

 Pennsylvania - Reading Seashore Lines Budd Rail Diesel Cars (RDC's) nos.
 M-407 and M-410 were built in October, 1950 and May, 1951, respectively, by the Budd Company of Philadelphia, PA.
+The cars were part of a fleet of 12 cars purchased by the Pennsylvania - Reading Seashore Lines.

 The Budd Company designed the RDC (Rail Diesel Car) as an economical alternative to traditional locomotive-hauled passenger trains in commuter and branch line service at a time when railroads were struggling to make passenger services profitable.
 Budd Rail Diesel Cars proved much less costly to operate than regular passenger consists and were well received by railroads throughout North America as well as some overseas rail lines!

-A total of 398 Budd Rail Diesel Cars were built between 1949 and 1962.The RDC was visually attractive, easy to maintain, lightweight, flexible and powerful, with a top speed of 85 miles per hour.
+A total of 398 Budd Rail Diesel Cars were built between 1949 and 1962.
+The RDC was constructed of stainless steel, and was visually attractive, easy to maintain, lightweight, flexible and powerful, with a top speed of 85 miles per hour.

 Cars M-410 and M-407 were restored by the Seashore Lines in 1996 and have been utilized on Seashore Lines passenger excursion trains in Atlantic and Cape May Counties since that time!